 Besides itching you may feel other symptoms like constipation due to the increased levels of progesterone in your body.
 Your heart beats faster because of the increase of blood in your system and this might make you feel more tired, especially when you walk or exercise.

-27 weeks of pregnancy
+Week twenty-seven of pregnancy

 During this week the most important changes occur in the baby’s skin, which is no longer covered by the lanugo.
 The fetus skin is very wrinkled and covered in vernix, a substance that keeps the skin nourished and protected.